ralscha/constgen/README.md

 ## Changelog

+### 1.0.2 - tbd
+  * Do not ignore transient fields.
+Spring Data Mongo stores these fields

 ### 1.0.1 - October 29, 2015
   * Ignore static fields
   * Generate code the correct way with JavaFileObject